Women in Judaism: Religious life

-Religious developments during the medieval period included relaxation on prohibitions against teaching women Torah, and the rise of women's prayer groups.
-One place that women participated in Jewish practices publicly was the synagogue.
+Prohibitions against teaching women Torah eased, and women started to form prayer groups.
+Women participated in Jewish practices publicly at the synagogue.
 Women probably learned how to read the liturgy in Hebrew.

-According to John Bowker, traditionally, Jewish "men and women pray separately.
+Bowker stated that traditionally, "men and women pray separately.
 This goes back to ancient times when women could go only as far as the second court of the Temple."
-In most synagogues, the women were given their own section, most likely a balcony; some synagogues had a separate building.
+In most synagogues, women were given an area named Ezrat Nashim, most likely a balcony; some synagogues had a separate building.

 Separation from the men was created by the Rabbis in the Mishnah and the Talmud.
-The reasoning behind the Halacha was that a woman and her body would distract men and give them impure thoughts during prayer.
-Due to this rabbinical interpretation, scholars have seen the women's role in the synagogue as limited and sometimes even non-existent.
-However, recent research has shown that women actually had a larger role in the synagogue and the community at large.
+The reasoning was that a woman and her body would distract men and give them impure thoughts during prayer.
+Due to this rabbinical interpretation, scholars viewed the women's role in the synagogue as limited and sometimes non-existent.
+Later research reported that women had a significant role in the synagogue and the community at large.
 Women usually attended synagogue, for example, on the Shabbat and the holidays.

-Depending on the location of the women in the synagogue, they may have followed the same service as the men or they conducted their own services.
-Since the synagogues were large, there would be a designated woman who would be able to follow the cantor and repeat the prayers aloud for the women.
+Depending on the location, women either attended the same service as the men or conducted their own.
+In larger synagogues, a designated woman who was able to follow the cantor would repeat the prayers for the women.
 Women had always attended services on Shabbat and holidays, but beginning in the eleventh century, women became more involved in the synagogue and its rituals.
-Women sitting separately from the men became a norm in synagogues around the beginning of the thirteenth century.
-Women, however, did much more than pray in the synagogue.
-One of the main jobs for women was to beautify the building.
-There are Torah ark curtains and Torah covers that women sewed and survive today.
+Separate seating for women became a norm around the beginning of the thirteenth century.
+Women, however, did much more than pray.
+One of their main jobs was to beautify the building.
+Women sewed Torah ark curtains and Torah covers; some survive.
 The synagogue was a communal place for both men and women where worship, learning and community activities occurred.